Venezuela Gambling Regulation

 Sports Betting in Venezuela

 Finally, betting on horse races is also legal in Venezuela.
-It falls under the regulatory remit of the Tourism Promotion Ministry, and more specifically its division the National Superintendency of Equestrian Activities (La Superintendencia Nacional de Actividades Hípicas).
+It falls under the regulatory remit of the Tourism Promotion Ministry, and, more specifically, its division, the National Superintendency of Equestrian Activities (La Superintendencia Nacional de Actividades Hípicas).

 Conclusion

-Sports BettingThe severe economic collapse and hyperinflation have significantly slowed down the progress of Venezuela’s gambling industry.
-While both landbased and online gambling are legal in the country, economic instability and high tax rates have caused many authorized gambling operators to go bankrupt.
+Sports BettingThe severe economic collapse and hyperinflation have significantly slowed the progress of Venezuela’s gambling industry.
+While both land-based and online gambling are legal in the country, economic instability and high tax rates have caused many authorized gambling operators to go bankrupt.
 Because of this, unauthorized gambling is booming in the country, greatly surpassing the legal market in terms of volume.